eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 ```

 A subset of the OMG Interface Definition Language (IDL) is used as DDS data definition language.
 In our simple example, the HellowWorld data model is made of one module `HelloWorldData`.
-A module can be seen as namespace where data with interrelated semantic is represented together in same logical set.
+A module can be seen as a namespace where data with interrelated semantic is represented together in the same logical set.

 The `structMsg` is the actual data type that shapes the data used to build Topics.
 As already mentioned, a topic is basically an association between a data type and a string name.
 The topic name is not defined in the IDL file, but it is defined by the application business logic, at runtime.

 In our simplistic case, the data type Msg contains two fields: `userID` and `message` payload.
-The `userID` is used as a unique identified of each message instance.
+The `userID` is used as a unique identification of each message instance.
 This is done using the `#pragma keylist <datatype>` macro.

 The Cyclone DDS IDL compiler translates the IDL datatype in a C struct with a name made of the` <ModuleName>_<DataTypeName>` .
 ```